Frequently Asked Questions

 - After years of complaints, students, faculty, staff, and visitors are now able to access the Internet wirelessly from almost anywhere on campus.
 This is especially significant in SJSU’s residence halls, home to 3,600 people who previously had very limited Internet access.
 WiFi is now available in all University Housing student rooms.
 Students report seeing Internet speeds over 100 megabits.

 - Since fall 2012, over 100 computer labs on campus have been refreshed with 1,600 new computers and laptops as well as 1,500 new monitors.
-IT Services is now replacing outdated faculty and staff computers.
+Information Technology is now replacing outdated faculty and staff computers.

 - Data security and support services have been enhanced.
 This is less noticeable to the naked eye, but critically important in an age of increased data security threats.